Finite subgroups of maximal order of the Cremona group over the rationals: Preliminaries

 \section{Preliminaries}

 We use the modern approach to the problem initiated in the works of Yuri Manin and the second author (see a survey of their results in \cite{MR1422227}).
-Their work gives a clear understanding of the conjugacy problem via the concept of a rational $G-$surface: a pair $(G, S)$ in which $S$ is a (rational smooth projective) surface and $G \subset \Aut(S)$ is a group acting biregularly on $S$.
+Their work gives a clear understanding of the conjugacy problem via the concept of a rational $G-$surface.\ where $\left( \right)\in\PGL _2(\bar{\Q })$, since the action is the same on each fibre, then no fibre is fixed point-wise by $g$.
+If $n\ge1$, the the action is given by where $P_n(y_0,y_1)$ is a homogeneous polynomial of degree $n$, and $\lambda\in\bar{\Q }^*$.
+If $\lambda=1$, then the action is not of finite order.
+If $\lambda\neq1$, then the action is never the identity on any fibre. \end{proof}

-\begin{defi} A smooth projective surface $S$ is said to be minimal if any birational morphism from $S$ to a (nonsingular) surface is an isomorphism. \end{defi}